 But for a more natural look to Easter eggs that is reminiscent of days gone by, consider dyeing them with everyday kitchen ingredients.

 For the eggs pictured here, we made three dyes—one from yellow onion skins, one from fresh cranberries and one from strong brewed coffee.
-(See the directions for making these natural egg dyes on the opposite page.)

-Making Natural Egg Dyes
+How to Make Natural Egg Dyes

 Onion Skin Dye